fstab50/xlines/README.md

 * * *
 ## Exclusions

 [xlines](https://github.com/fstab50/xlines) persists a list of excluded file types on the local filesystem.
-To see this list, type the following:
+To see this list of file types excluded from line count totals, type the following:

 ```bash
     $ xlines --exclusions